Course Code: GES507

 Get a thorough grounding in Adobe Photoshop, the premiere digital imaging program for graphic and digital designers.
 Hands-on projects show how to select, enhance, distort, color, scale, and manipulate images and artworks—or create them from scratch.
 Every designer must tame this creative powerhouse of a program.

 This course introduces topics of motion in animation and video through research and observation of real-life movement and movement in animation.
-Students learn basic principles of visible motion—including physics principles—and apply these principles to written analysis and practical explorations including flipbook-style animation.
-Topics include movement of objects and characters.
+You'll learn the basic principles of visible motion—including physics principles—and apply those principles to written analyses and practical explorations including flipbook-style animation.
+One of the main topics covered is the movement of objects and characters.

 Explore the critical role of typography in graphic design.
 Course projects build an understanding of the anatomy of the letterform, the distinguishing features of different typefaces, and creative applications of type.
 An assured grasp of typography is essential in any visual communication project.

 Learn how to control white balance, aperture, and shutter speed to get high-quality images from your digital video camera.
 Course lectures challenge you to think about different storytelling conventions in narrative and documentary movie-making and address the fundamentals of sound recording.
 You'll script and storyboard short movie sequences and develop an understanding of the various roles in the video post-production process.
-Additionally, you'll Learn the art and craft of editing videos from two award-winning filmmakers.
-The course explores techniques that can be applied in a range of non-linear editing programs, including Adobe Premiere Pro.
-Yet the main focus is not just on developing software skills; it’s on exploring the magic behind video editing.
-Challenging projects including editing a commercial, an interview, a narrative scene, a music video, a video diary, and a text title sequence.
+Additionally, you'll learn the art and craft of editing videos from two award-winning filmmakers.

 Margaret Penney is a teacher, designer, writer and media artist.
 Margaret developed the digital media curriculum at The Masters School, an independent school outside New York City.
 As a Web and motion graphic designer, Margaret has worked with Simon & Schuster, TIAA-Cref, Nike, Delia's girls clothing, MTV, and Sol Lewitt.
 As a new media artist, she has exhibited at the Institute of Contemporary Arts in London; the Museo Tamayo in Mexico City; and around NYC.
 Her artwork has been reviewed globally online, in print magazines, and included in the book Eye Candy from the Underground: Fresh Styles for Web Designers.
 She has lectured on new media art at Purchase College, the School of Visual Arts Annual Conference for Educators, and the Pratt Institute.
 As a writer, she has been published in New York Arts magazine, Rhizome.org, and the Baltimore City paper.
 Margaret has a B.A. from Johns Hopkins University and M.F.A. from Columbia University.

-Bruce Bicknell is a writer, instructor, illustrator, animator, Web designer, video editor, marketing pro, and graphic designer based in Tampa, Florida.
-In his career he has worked on projects for Adobe Systems, ATI, Photoshop Elements Techniques, MacTribe, Yellow Machine, and Mac Design, to name a few.
-Bruce has Associate degrees in Computer Animation and Web Development from The International Academy of Design and Technology.
+Bruce Bicknell is an instructor, illustrator, animator, web and graphic designer, and video editor.
+In his career, he has worked on projects for Adobe Systems, ATI, PhotoShop Elements Techniques, MacTribe, Yellow Machine, and Mac Design, to name a few.
+Bicknell holds degrees in Computer Animation and Web Development from the International Academy of Design and Technology.